anaslimem/anaslimem/README.md

 **Agent Systems**
 Built production agent systems using ADK with tool integration, state management, and orchestration.
 These aren't demos—they handle real tasks with error recovery and logging.

-**VectorMind AI**
-A retrieval-augmented generation platform using ChromaDB and FastAPI.
-Deployed in containers with proper separation of concerns.
-Shows I understand both the ML and engineering sides.

 **Deep Learning Fundamentals**
 Implemented optimization algorithms (Momentum, RMSProp, Adam) from scratch.
 Built classifiers for medical imaging and NLP tasks.
 I don't just use libraries.
 I understand what's happening under the hood.